vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

   Type: "CAS" # Single sign-on service type.
 The available values are OAuth2 and CAS.
 Configure this parameter and then configure the corresponding OAuthConfig or CASConfig below.
   OAuthConfig:
     ClientID: "1039194xxxxx-taufdxxxxx.apps.googleusercontent.com" # The client ID of the OAuth service.
-    ClientSecret: "GOCSPX-F_xBzfitifMU7acySxxxxx" # The client key for the OAuth service.
+    ClientSecret: "GOCSPX-F_xBzfitifMU7acySxxxxx" # The client secret for the OAuth service.
     AuthURL: "https://accounts.google.com/o/oauth2/v2/auth" # The URL of the OAuth service.
     TokenURL: "https://oauth2.googleapis.com/token" # The URL to get the access token.
     Scopes: "https://www.googleapis.com/auth/userinfo.email" # The scope of the OAuth service.